East Herts Budget 2021/22

 - Build upon the home-based working that has been necessary during the pandemic so we spend less on offices, printing and travel costs.

-When the budget is approved, any of the proposals which could result in significant changes affecting residents or staff will be subject to individual consultations before a final decision is taken.
+Any of the proposals which could result in significant changes affecting residents or staff will be subject to individual consultations before a final decision is taken.